 Decades of rigorous research has resulted in an overwhelming scientific consensus about Lyme disease and other infections.

-These conclusions were reflected in an exhaustive 2010 review of the 2006 “Lyme Disease, Human Granulocytic Anaplasmosis, and Babesiosis Clinical Practice Guidelines” published by the Infectious Diseases Society of America.
+These conclusions were reflected in an exhaustive 2010 review of the 2006 “Lyme Disease, Human Granulocytic Anaplasmosis, and Babesiosis Clinical Practice Guidelines” published by the Infectious Diseases Society of America (IDSA).
 The review was conducted by an independent scientific panel where an independent ombudsman certified each member as being free from conflicts of interest.

 The panel unanimously upheld each of the 2006 recommendations after holding an all-day public hearing and considering 1,025 references.
 Among other things, the panel concluded: